oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 7. Rate Limiting and Throttling
 Implement rate limiting on authentication endpoints to mitigate brute-force attacks and other automated attacks.
+Use tools like reCAPTCHA or rate-limiting services (e.g., from AWS, Azure) to prevent abuse.